 |How Long Must a Parent Pay Child Support?||

 A parent's legal support duty continues until the child:

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 If you have additional questions about Missouri child support laws, click on the following links below:

 Because Missouri's child support laws can sometimes get complicated, it is a good idea to consult with an experienced Missouri family law attorney who specializes in child support issues if you have questions about your specific situation.
 A skilled lawyer can explain confusing child support guidelines and help you feel more more in control of your situation.
-Start now with a free case review at no obligation.
+Don't delay; call a Missouri child support attorney near you today.

 Contact a qualified attorney.